 Cutting Tools

 No matter what cutting tools you use, the most important quality to look for is the sharpness of the tools.
-You might get away with using dull scissors in your kitchen or office, but when it comes to sewing you need a high-quality cutting edge that will not distort or fray the fabric.
-The last thing you want is ruin your beautiful fabric or worse; an almost complete sewing project.
-In other words, don’t even think about using your kitchen scissors for your sewing needs.
+You might get away with using dull scissors in your kitchen or office, but when it comes to sewing, you need a high-quality cutting edge that will not distort or fray the fabric.
+The last thing you want is to ruin your beautiful fabric or worse: an almost complete sewing project.
+In other words, don’t use your kitchen scissors for your sewing needs.
 Sewing stores carry special scissors designed for fabric materials that will help to keep your sewing projects professional.

 Below is a short list of some of the available cutting tools that you can purchase to make your life easier.